brankas/core-sdk-ios/sdk docs/statement tap/readme.md

 12. **statementRetrievalRequest** - pertains to the statement retrieval after Tap Web Session. **startDate** and **endDate** can be configured to retrieve transactions within date range

 13. **includeBalance** - refers to the inclusion of balance within statement retrieval; default value is false

+14. **hasPdfUpload** - refers to the inclusion of uploading of PDF File via Tap Web App

 Here is a sample on how to use it and call: